devlai23/PQWGAN-1/README.md

 # How to Run Through Command Line
 The model takes in multiple hyperparameters like number of qubits and layers.
 An example to run the model is:
+'''
-'python3 train.py --classes 01234 --dataset mnist --patches 14 --layers 15 --qubits 8 --batch_size 25 --out_folder results'
+python3 train.py --classes 01234 --dataset mnist --patches 14 --layers 15 --qubits 8 --batch_size 25 --out_folder results
+'''
+This command runs the model to generate 0,1,2,3,4 with 14 patches, 15 layers, 8 qubits, and a batch size of 25.
+It puts the generated images into a folder called results.

 # Project Overview
 PQWGAN integrates quantum circuits in both the generator and optionally the critic, allowing for enhanced data transformations and deeper exploration of GAN properties with quantum-enhanced layers.
 This hybrid model incorporates PennyLane for quantum circuit simulation and PyTorch for classical components, creating a versatile GAN structure that can be tuned across a range of quantum and classical parameters.